Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Singly Linked List/README.md

 ### 08. Singly Linked Lists -- Count Occurrences

     Singly Linked Lists -- Count Occurrences
-    It will return the number of Node present in the list of given Data.
+    It will return the number of Node present in the Singly Linked list of given Data.

     Example:
             1